Welfare and Religion in a European Perspective (WREP)

 BA (Exon); Ph D (London); Honorary Doctorate (Uppsala)

-More recently I have become interested in the interactions between religion and welfare, religion and healthcare and religion and law, recognizing once again the implications of these new fields for sociological thinking about religion.
+At a more practical level, I have explored the interactions between religion and welfare, religion and healthcare and (to a lesser extent) religion and law, recognizing the implications of these diverse fields for sociological thinking about religion.

 I continue to pursue these interests in retirement.
 My most recent publications are: